inbalmagen/library/readme.md

 By utilizing JSON, the library management system achieves a flexible and efficient data exchange mechanism, making it easier to manage and manipulate library records.

-### Unit Tests

-The project includes unit tests to ensure the correctness of the implemented functionality.
-The unit tests cover the various methods in the DAL classes.

 ## Deployment

-The project has been deployed to [Render](https://render.com/) and is accessible at [Your Render App URL](https://your-app-url.com).
+The project has been deployed to [Render](https://render.com/) and is accessible at [https://library-spx5.onrender.com/customersPage].
 You can visit the live application and interact with it.

-## Contributing

-Contributions to this project are welcome.
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).